 This book offers a great approach to life that can help guide people in a positive financial direction.

-21. MONEY Master the Game: 7 Simple Steps to Financial Freedom by Tony Robbins
+22. MONEY Master the Game by Tony Robbins

 Some of the advice that is given in this book requires money to get started, and some even requires a decent amount of money.
 But overall, the author does an excellent job of going over the basics of investments and giving an overview of the common fees that actually destroy a lot of investor's attempts to save money for their future.